relution-io/relution-sdk-sample-auth/README.md

 ###1.
 Create a new Project

-Create an empty folder on the Terminal:
+Create an empty folder on your console:
 ```bash
 >: mkdir relution-sample-auth
 ```

-now change into your folder and create a empty Project follow this instruction [Guide]().
+now change to your folder and create a empty project following this instruction [Guide]().

-> Notice you have to deploy your project into the Relution Server.
+> Notice you have to deploy your project into the Relution server.

-Step 1 is available
+Checkout Step 1:
 ```bash
 git checkout -f step-1
 ```